Juriep/ETHome/README.md

 test folder: In this folder are stored the Hardhat test files which ensures the correct working of each method of all the contracts.

+ethome-dapp folder: Here is the React app for the user to interact with the contracts.

 Feel free to help improve the project as I am on my way to becoming a blockchain developer.